kustex/CFTC-COT-Report/README.md

 The **CFTC-COT-Report A** provides a weekly update dashboard with tables + visualizations of z-scores en related metrics for Futures positions in all major Macro asset classes.

+### Key Features:
+- **Positioning Monitoring**: Track the changes in positioning of various sectors, industries, and macroeconomic indicators over a multiduration time-horizon.
+- **Visualization**: Barcharts and scatterplots are shown to visualize changes over time.

 ## Project Structure

 ```plaintext